Akeilee/Game-Programming-2/README.md

 ## 8501 - Game Programming 2 - 2020/2021
 <br />
-This repo shows an ASCII maze generator and solver with player progression for the 8501 coursework 2 at Newcastle University.
+This repo shows an ASCII maze generator and solver with player progression for the 8501 coursework 2 at Newcastle University. <br />
 The maze generator and solver **_without player progression_** can be found here: ![Link](https://github.com/Akeilee/Game-Programming-1)
 <br /><br />